digitalbricklayer/techteapotcom/src/content/posts/my-2021-reading-log/index.md

 <!--more-->

 The older I get the more I tend to be attracted to non-fiction books.
 It isn't a conscious thing, come book choosing time I seem to veer towards non-fiction for some reason.
 If I was guessing as to why, I would suspect it is due to a bit of risk aversion kicking in.
-Fiction seems like much riskier proposition especially when a lot of fiction is pushing 400-500 pages and almost inevitably each book is port of a trilogy especially in my favorite genre science fiction &amp; fantasy.
+Fiction seems like a much riskier proposition especially when a lot of fiction is pushing 400-500 pages and almost inevitably each book is part of a trilogy especially in my favorite genre science fiction &amp; fantasy.

 My favorite book of 2021 was *Stoner* by John Williams.
 Nothing very exciting happens in the book, but the small events that did happen were of great significance to the protagonists in the book.
 A life, when all is said and done, boils down to significant interactions with very few people.
 Maybe a dozen if you are lucky.